Alpha-Bytes-Department/Veloo-ai/README.md

 For production deployment:

+1. Use MongoDB Atlas or a properly configured MongoDB cluster
-1. Set `API_RELOAD=False` in your `.env` file
+2. Set `API_RELOAD=False` in your `.env` file
-2. Configure proper CORS origins
+3. Configure proper CORS origins
-3. Use a production WSGI server like Gunicorn
+4. Use a production WSGI server like Gunicorn
-4. Consider using PostgreSQL instead of SQLite
 5. Implement proper authentication and authorization
 6. Add logging and monitoring
+7. Use MongoDB connection pooling and replica sets for high availability

 ## License